 The vaults will control the one, two and ten year 24-hour storm and release stormwater runoff into a proposed closed conduit storm sewer system located parallel to University Drive.
 This closed conduit system will also collect stormwater runoff from the proposed improvement located inside the right-of-way along University Drive.
 At this point, stormwater runoff from the right-of-way and the Property (Drainage Area 'A' on the plans) will converge and be released at an outfall point located inside a mapped flood plain per the City of Fairfax GIS Map.
-See Sheet 21 for the location.
+See Sheets 20 and 21 of the GDP for the location.
+The project shall be designed to ensure that no surrounding structures will be negatively impacted by a 100-year flow.
 The proposed closed conduit storm system located along University Drive will be final engineered during the site plan review phase of the project to adequately convey the two year 24-hour storm and prevent erosion at the outfall point, in compliance with Channel Protection Section 9VAC25-870-66.B.1 of the Virginia Stormwater Regulations.

-To meet the City's green building and sustainability goals articulated in the Small Area Plan and the Comprehensive Plan, the Applicant intends to seek LEED or another comparable green building certification program.
+To meet the City's green building and sustainability goals articulated in the Small Area Plan and the Comprehensive Plan, the Applicant intends to seek LEED Certified or another comparable green building certification program.
 The project will be constructed to reduce energy use, greenhouse gas emissions and construction waste.
 Energy saving devices will be incorporated which may include the use of ENERGY STAR® appliances, energy efficient mechanical systems, recycling for occupant refuse, energy efficient lighting and insulation that meets or exceeds applicable energy code requirements.
-These commitments are documented in the proposed Proffers (see Proffers 9.A. and B.).
+These commitments are documented in the proposed Proffers (see Proffers 9.A and B).

 The project will require the demolition of the existing structures on the Property, including a single family dwelling that is over 100 years old.
-In order to address this, after this application is approved, the Applicant has offered to retain a historian to conduct an architectural history report of the Property and provide it to the City.
+In order to address this, after this application is approved, the Applicant has offered to retain a historian to conduct an architectural history report and archeological assessment of the Property and provide it to the City.
 The report shall include, to the extent feasible, a history of the home, a title bringdown on the property and title documents from 1850 to the present day, a description of the home's architectural evolution (e.g., approximate dates and types of additions to the home), a measured plan of the home's first floor, and a discussion of the Davies family and their significance in local history.
-Further, the Applicant has agreed to commission a Phase I or II Cultural Resources Survey for the Property and provide the results of such survey to the City.